HYLODE/HyUi/docs/user_guide/dev-workflow.md

 # Development workflow

-At this point, you should have a local environment setup running HyUI.
+At this point, you should have a local environment setup running HyUI .
 Use this guide if you need to create a new API endpoint with synthetic data to develop your HyUI feature against.

-1. Make synthetic version of the data
+## 1. Make synthetic version of the data

+We imagine that the developer has the appropriate permissions to view the raw data including patient identifiable information (either themselves, or in partnership with a colleague).
+A justification for this position is [here][provisioning].
+Practically, this means early interactive data exploration using the UCLH Datascience Desktop and similar tools, and in turn access to EMAP and Clarity/Caboodle.

+This should generate an initial data specification, and this can be used to generate synthetic data.
+The synthetic data can then be used to drive the rest of the pathway.

-2. Develop with synthetic data
+## 2. Develop with synthetic data

-3. Write some tests and quality control
+## 3. Write some tests and quality control

-4. Update the plot to run live
+## 4. Update the plot to run live

-5. Allow inspection over the last months
+## 5. Allow inspection over the last months

-6. Split by specialty
+## 6. Split by specialty

 ## Prepare synthetic data at UCLH